knetikmedia/knetikcloud-csharp-net20-client/docs/UsersAddressesApi.md

 <a name="createaddress"></a>
 # **CreateAddress**
-> ModelSavedAddressResource CreateAddress (string userId, ModelSavedAddressResource savedAddressResource)
+> SavedAddressResource CreateAddress (string userId, SavedAddressResource savedAddressResource)

 Create a new address